MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Players page -> do not make filter -> Insteand just select team to see the team
  - Create team without a captain
  - Team name sometime showing up at the top and sometime not
+ - Move team - when moving team to another event current event should not have that team

  - **Players**
  - In the player list show all players in an event